craftingcity/The-Known-World/Notes on the Multiverse/The Alaturmenian/Inner/Alaturmen/About People/Nations/The Kingdom of Prosper/Factions/The Arstoviches.md

 In more recent history however, with the passing of the 'Age of Beginning' into the 'Age of Warkind', some have been chosen to serve in a more expansive capacity; as independent agents of her will, vessels of her curse, and harbingers of her rage (see [[Custom Diseases#Curse of the Witch of Ardor (Vampirism/Arstovichism)]]).

 The first eight to be chosen have a legacy that has been carried by each of their Childer, and their Childer's Childer, and so on through the bloodlines.
-These eight are as follows:
+These eight, known as the Progenitors, are as follows:
  - [[Sulkar, the Grateful]]
  - [[Praetora, the Calm]]
  - [[Brechan, of Sound Mind]]